grey-peterson/grey-peterson.github.io/_posts/2022-06-02-OceanLotus_backdoor.md

 <center><i><small>Figure 2 - Grab a sample from VT.</small></i></center>
 <br/>

-After downloading the sample, I opened it up in Jadx-gui, and checked the manifest, which is always the first step in analyzing Android malware:
+After downloading the sample, I opened it up in Jadx-gui and checked the manifest, which is always the first step in analyzing Android malware:
 <center><img src="/assets/images/backdoor/backdoor (2).png" /></center>
 <center><i><small>Figure 3 - Manifest with suspicious signals.</small></i></center>
 <br/>